oracle/oci-grafana-logs/docs/linux.md

 ## Getting OCI Configuration values

 To configure OCI Logging Grafana Data Source, you'll need to get the necessary provider and resource settings.
-Please note that Migrating from version 2.x.x to 3.x.x will require to migrate the existing data source configuration: using version 3.x.x of the plugin with the data source configuration of version 2.x.x is **not possible**.
+Please note that Migrating from version 2.x.x to 3.x.x will require migrating the existing data source configuration: using version 3.x.x of the plugin with the data source configuration of version 2.x.x is **not possible**.
 In case you are migrating from previous version 2.x.x of the OCI Logging Grafana Plugin, you can refer to the [**Migration Instructions for Grafana OCI Logging Data Source Settings (User Principals and Single Tenancy mode only)**](migration.md).
 If you are configuring the plugin to work in Multitenancy Mode, you will need to repeat the following steps for each of the Tenancies you want to configure with the plugin (up to 5 additional Tenancies are supported).

 ### Getting the Region